January 2020

 Since 2011, it has been mandatory in Europe to identify (on the item’s label) any non-textile part of a product that is of animal origin.
 The product label is required to display the wording: "Contains non-textile parts of animal origin".

-Some organisations and activists provide listings with fashion labels avoiding materials derived from animal origin.
+Some organisations and activists provide listings with fashion labels that avoid materials derived from animal origin.
+For a first overview, check, for example, peta.org’s list of companies that refuse to sell Angora or fashion blogger Justins’s list justinekeptcalmandwentvegan.com.

 angora-alternative-poster.jpg